 • Java system properties: Include an additional entry in the line where you add your javaagent flag.
-In this case, you will set the property contrast.application.session_metadata to a set of key-value pairs that identify your test run.
+In this case, you will set the property contrast.application.session_metadata to a set of key-value pairs (which conform to RFC 2253) that identify your test run.